neondatabase/website/content/docs/guides/protected-branches.md

 updatedOn: '2024-07-12T11:14:29.365Z'
 ---

 Neon's protected branches feature lets you apply IP restrictions to specific branches in your Neon project as an added layer of data protection.
+The following retsrictions also apply to protected branches:

+- Protected branches cannot be deleted.
+- Protected branches cannot be [reset](/docs/manage/branches#reset-a-branch-from-parent).
+- Projects with protected branches cannot be deleted.
+- TComputes associated with a protected branch cannot be deleted.

+You have to remove branch protection before you can perfom these actions.
+See [Remove branch protection](#remove-branch-protection).

-Protected branches is a Neon [Scale](/docs/introduction/plans#scale) plan feature.
+The protected branches feature is available with the Neon [Scale](/docs/introduction/plans#scale) plan.

 ## How to set up protected branches